AkankitAk/Spring-Boot/README.md

 * Use can delete his account and can see your messages, Who has been sent to whom?

 ## Postman
 * If you want to use this project first clone this project and pate the given postman link in postman .
-In this way you can use the project abd run it to see how the output will come.
+In this way you can use the project and run it to see how the output will come.
     >https://api.postman.com/collections/24994942-c85f8b55-6340-47db-b7ba-fa8f72a85a35?access_key=PMAT-01GV0VM5R8CZXJJENRA296MBS9